AstraZeneca/detectIS/README.md

 ### Prerequisites

-The software required to run the tool are:
+The detectIS software requirements are:
 	- [Singularity](https://www.sylabs.io/docs/) V2.6 or higher.
 	- [Nextflow](https://www.nextflow.io/), the workflow has been developed and tested with version 0.32.0.4897

 ### Creating a Singularity container

-A Singularity container with all the software is required to run the pipeline.
+A Singularity container with all the necessary software is required to run the pipeline.
 The image can be created by using the recipe (file: "detectIS.rec" contained in the  "utils" directory).
 Superuser privileges are necessary to generate a Singularity container with the command:

 ```